Become a volunteer.

 Preferred minimum commitment

 In need of accommodation?
 Please read point 9 below.

 Must read before coming here.

-This is not to scare anyone off, but to just give an important input as to what to expect.
-The better prepared you are, the better your experience will be for all of us.
-We need your commitment - short-notice cancellations and people that are leaving earlier than planned are putting us in a very hard position.
+This is not to scare volunteers off, but to just give an important input as to what to expect.
+The better prepared you are, the better your experience will be for everyone at Happy Tails.
+Francoise needs your commitment - short-notice cancellations and people that are leaving earlier than planned are putting the dogs, cats and other volunteers in a very hard position.

-Please keep in mind that we are a sanctuary, which focuses on providing animals a safe home for the rest of their lives – those who have had a tough life before coming to us.
+Please keep in mind that we are a sanctuary, which focuses on providing dogs and cats a safe home for the rest of their lives – those who have had a tough life before coming to us.
 We do not have a high turnover of animals.
 Adoptions to good homes are welcome though, of course.

 If you plan on just coming for volunteering, consider some days before and/or after for traveling/sightseeing only, so you won’t have to change dates once you are here.
 Also, if you fly directly from f.e.
 Europe or the US, you might need some resting time before starting.

 There are bungalows to rent in close proximity to our sanctuary for an affordable monthly rent.
 While Koh Samui is one of the more expensive islands in Thailand, you will still find accommodation with affordable prices everywhere.
 Especially the south-west coast of Koh Samui, Thong Krut area, is less touristy and therefore cheaper than other parts of the island.
 What does simple accommodation in Thailand usually look like?
 It's not luxurious, wooden Thai style, often surrounded by the jungle, in a Thai neighbourhood.
 Everything is quite open.
 Mosquito nets are usually provided, but you should be able to deal with insects!
 Rooms with air-con are often more expensive than those with just fans.
 Also as a side-note, mattresses are quite hard, which is common in Asia.